The Chisholme Institute

 The Beshara School at the Chisholme Institute is accredited by the British Accreditation Council for Independent Further and Higher Education: www.bac.org

-There is a Board of Directors, currently eight in number, which makes up the legally constituted body responsible for overseeing the running of the Institute according to its stated aims.
+There is a Board of Directors, currently nine in number, which makes up the legally constituted body responsible for overseeing the running of the Institute according to its stated aims.
 The directors meet regularly throughout the year at Chisholme House to discuss all aspects of the Governance of the Institute, including the details of finance, publicity, maintenance, capital projects, and issues arising with the estate, garden and household.

 The aims of The Chisholme Institute as stated in its Articles of Association are: